 Etowah Indian Mounds are a well-preserved site of the Mississippian culture, home to thousands of Native Americans from 1000 to 1550 AD.
 The 54-acre park has six earthen mounds, including one that you can climb to the top.

-The adjoining museum has artifacts from the period, including decorative beads, weapons, and hand-carved stone effigies.
+The adjoining museum in Cartersville has artifacts from the period, including decorative beads, weapons, and hand-carved stone effigies.
 A nature trail runs through the park, where you can see the Etowah River, an important element of the Mississippian culture.
 Only a small portion of the site has been excavated and it is now managed by Georgia State Parks.

 Nacoochee Mound, Sautee Nacoochee